|Guide||♦||22 Triplogs||0 Topics|

 The final two miles follow the bank of the creek to the terminus of the trail where it intersects the Lower Graver Wash Trail in a large meadow just a short distance from County Road 125, and several large ranches.

 Along the way, the trail crosses Apache Creek a few times, most of which can be done by keeping your feet dry, but during higher creek flow you might have to get your shoes wet.

-Water: While at least some water should be available in Apache Creek year round, this area is heavily grazed by cattle.
+Water: While at least some water should be available in Apache Creek year-round, this area is heavily grazed by cattle.
 Treat all water before drinking.

 Camping: Due to the difficulty of accessing this wilderness, backpacking is a great option to allow for exploration and enjoyment here.
 There are no developed camping areas, but plenty of flat ground and shaded opportunities exist all along this trail.
 Please follow wilderness etiquette.
-If you choose to camp, please do so 100 feet from the trail and 100 feet from water.
+If you choose to camp, please do so 100 feet from the trail and 100 feet from the water.
 Bury all waste and pack out all toilet paper and trash.
 If you build a fire ring (please check for current fire restrictions which are common in spring and summer), please destroy it when you are done.

 This hike is listed as One-Way.